PratheekPoojari/C_Practice/README.md

 Each week has 'day_01/' to 'day_06/' folders.

 ## Goal
-Land an embedded systems software engineering role (9-12 LPA) by MAY 2027.
+Land an embedded systems software engineering role.